 No matter what industry you work in, there’s a possibility you could become injured on the job.
 In fact, workplace injuries account for $250 billion and $350 billion a year in spending.
 While it can be easy to think it can never happen to you, the fact remains that it can and when you least expect it.
-Whether you’ve already fallen victim or just want to do what you can to minimize your risks, the Workplace Safety Index developed by researchers provide you with the top ten injuries to establish precautions for.
+Whether you’ve already fallen victim or just want to do what you can to minimize your risks, the Workplace Safety Index developed by researchers provides you with the top ten injuries to establish precautions for.

 There are many jobs that require repetitive actions.
 From typing on a computer to answering phones and more, these jobs may not seem dangerous on the surface.
 However, repetitive motions can manifest into serious, long-term consequences over time.
 Many a Workers’ Compensation attorney has successfully prosecuted for this seemingly innocuous category of injury.